 LED stands for light emitting diodes.
 Usually there are a series of hundreds small light diodes on one of the LED panels.
-These lights are really new on the photography and video market and their use is getting more common, especially as perimeter lighting for domestic use.
+These lights are becoming the new standard in the photography and video market and their use is getting more common, especially as perimeter lighting for domestic use.
 You probably also use one if you ride a bicycle.

 Depending on the brand name and quality of LEDs, they can range from very stable in colour temperature to very unstable.
 The brightness can be varied with a built in rheostat and some models have two colour temperatures, or slide in filter panels.
 The quality of the light from LED’s tends to be a bit harsh and doesn’t spread out much, so you might need to soften this light with a spun diffusion material, or bounce it off a wall.

 Some LED’s aren’t bright enough to shoot still photographs with, unless you use a high ISO (800+) or put them very close to your subject.
 If you’re shooting inanimate subjects – like products, you’ll be fine.
 They are great for video and can be transported easily without worrying about breakage.